 - Meet with Paul Geluso.
 Bring all application documents- forms below must be signed by Paul.

-- Change of Major Form (must be signed by Paul, then sent in by Eleanor)
+- Change of Major Form (must be signed by Paul, then sent in by Scott)

-- Bachelor's/Master's Dual Degree Declaration Form (must be signed by Paul, then Eleanor will send to Graduate Admissions a semester before you start the MM)
+- Bachelor's/Master's Dual Degree Declaration Form (must be signed by Paul, then Scott will send to Graduate Admissions a semester before you start the MM)

-After both forms are signed by Paul Geluso, hand in all application documents to Eleanor.
+After both forms are signed by Paul Geluso, hand in all application documents to Scott.

 Requirements for Portfolio